 This study adopts a qualitative research design, utilizing a comparative case study approach to analyze AI ethical guidelines across Southeast Asian nations.
-The research is exploratory in nature, aiming to investigate the various policy frameworks that govern AI ethics within the region (Pardosi et al., 2024).
-The comparative case study methodology is chosen due to its ability to provide an in-depth understanding of the different approaches, challenges, and strategies employed by Southeast Asian countries in establishing AI governance.
-By focusing on the ethical aspects of AI policy, the research design allows for a detailed examination of the similarities, differences, and gaps in AI governance across nations (Maghsoudi et al., 2025).
+The research is exploratory in nature, aiming to investigate the various policy frameworks that govern AI ethics within the region (Mirakhori & Niazi, 2025).
+The comparative case study methodology is chosen due to its ability to provide an in-depth understanding of the different approaches, challenges, and strategies employed by Southeast Asian countries in establishing AI governance (Y. Li et al., 2025).
+By focusing on the ethical aspects of AI policy, the research design allows for a detailed examination of the similarities, differences, and gaps in AI governance across nations.
 This design also facilitates an analysis of the broader socio-political, cultural, and economic factors influencing AI policy decisions within the region.
 The use of qualitative methods ensures that the study captures the nuances and complexities of AI governance, offering a rich and contextually grounded understanding of the subject.